Last Updated:

 2) Expand the Advanced Options field

-3) Click “Add a Custom DNS” under the Override DNS section
+3) Click “Add a Custom DNS” under the DNS Override section

 A Host field and IP Address field will appear.